jacekturek/RELATIONAL_SIG_DATABASE/queries.md

 >
 > ✏️ SELECT cond from (result from SELECT conditon (TABLE)) - unary operation
 >
-> or the number of rows from select 0 < select < number of rows
+> or the number of rows from select, which is: 0 < select < number of rows